 The Avenue of the Giants was the original stretch of Route 101 until a freeway bypass was created in 1960.
 After that time the road was given a new designation of Route 254 and maintained by the state.
 As for the park itself, it exists mostly because of a road trip three men took in 1917.
 When they were driving through the area and witnessed the destruction of these mighty trees, they set up a movement to protect the area and turn it into a state park.
 Thanks to their work, the Avenue of the Giants can still be enjoyed today.

-The road itself is one of the amazing parts of this area as you will be bending around turns that lead to better and better views as you get deeper into the forest.
-Views like the above are not uncommon in the Avenue of the Giants and ever half mile you will be passing a sign for another grove.
+The road itself is one of the fantastic parts of this area as you will be bending around turns that lead to better and better views as you get deeper into the forest.
+Views like the above shot are not uncommon in the Avenue of the Giants and every half-mile you will be passing a sign for another grove.

 Shine Drive Thru Tree

-A few miles ahead of the drive thru tree is the Williams Grove.
+A few miles ahead of the drive-thru tree is the Williams Grove.
 This grove is majestic and is the perfect place for a picnic.
 When you drive in you will see a parking lot from which you can make your way into the grove and explore.
 There are trees to climb on, benches to sit at and beauty to gawk at.
-It is a beautiful taste of the forest and I recommend it as a first stop as it gives you a taste before it even gets better.
+It is a beautiful taste of the forest, and I recommend it as a first stop as it gives you a taste of what’s in store before it even gets better.

 Founders Grove and Dyerville Giant

 If you only have time to do one thing here make sure it is the Founders Grove.
-This place is an amazing taste of the Redwoods and has one of the largest fallen trees I have seen in my life.
-When you see it it will give you a new perspective on how big these trees actually are, I was blow away.
-There is a half mile trail here which has interpretative numbers corresponding to a information booklet and is a great way to see the life cycle of these trees.
+This place is an excellent taste of the Redwoods and has one of the most massive fallen trees I have seen in my life.
+When you see it it will give you a new perspective on how big these trees are; I was blown away.
+There is a half mile trail here which has interpretative numbers corresponding to an information booklet and is a great way to see the life cycle of these trees.
 There is also the massive Founders Tree right in the middle of the trail.
 Read about the Founders Grove here.

 Giant Tree & Flatiron Tree

 As you will notice there are so many groves you can pull out at during this drive.
 I have not seen all of them but did a lot of research beforehand to visit the ones that I did.
-If you have more time I would suggest just stopping and checking out some of the other groves as I am sure they are all great stops if they have been given an official name.
-If you have been to one that I left off make sure to tell us about it in the comments.
+If you have more time, I would suggest stopping and checking out some of the other groves, as I am sure they are all great stops if they have been given an official name.
+If you have been to one that I left off, make sure to tell us about it in the comments.

 There are dozens of other groves to explore and trails to wander.
-Really you should plan on spending a full day or at least a half day here so you do not have to be rushed.
+You should plan on spending a full day or at least a half day here, so you do not have to be rushed.
 Pull out when your heart desires and marvel at this majestic place.
 The views you will see here will no doubt be with you for the rest of your life.
-If I left anything off then make sure to leave it in the comments.
+If I left anything off, make sure to leave it in the comments.